datalad-handbook/book/docs/basics/101-140-filesystem.rst

 In all standard situations, no, it will be completely fine.
-You can use standard Unix commands such as ``mv`` to do it, and also which ever graphical user interface or explorer you may use.
+You can use standard Unix commands such as ``mv`` to do it, and also whichever graphical user interface or explorer you may use.

 Beware of one thing though: If your dataset either is a sibling